 Understand Background Research

 When you are looking to create a product, do some background research for the product itself.
-Find out what you're going to create and immerse yourself in your category.
+Find out what you're going to create and immerse yourself in the category.
 Search for leading designers and best-selling products.
 Find out where the quality bar is for those best-selling products and where is it placed in marketplaces like Design Cuts.
 Then look at the scope of the product as well.

 Find Leading Designers